jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ### Bias in the algorithm

-- In order to test whether COMPAS scores do an accurate job of deciding whether an offender is Low, Medium or High risk, we ran a Cox Proportional Hazards model.
+- To test whether COMPAS scores do an accurate job of deciding whether an offender is Low, Medium, or High risk, we ran a Cox Proportional Hazards model.
 Northpointe, the company that created COMPAS and markets it to Law Enforcement, also ran a Cox model in [their validation study](https://journals.sagepub.com/doi/abs/10.1177/0093854808326545).

 - We used the counting model and removed people when they were incarcerated.
-Due to errors in the underlying jail data, we need to filter out 32 rows that have an end date more than the start date.
+Due to errors in the underlying jail data, we need to filter out 32 rows with an end date more than the start date.
 Considering that there are 13,334 total rows in the data, such a small amount of errors will not affect the results.

 #### Setup